pritis-spektra/dvlprprdctvtyghdepth/Lab03/Lab3.md

 This task demonstrates how Copilot assists in **framework specific documentation setup**.

-1. Open Copilot chat and ask -
+1. Open Copilot chat enter the below prompt in Agent mode with Claude Sonnet 4.5 model

     +++Add Swagger/OpenAPI support to this Spring Boot project using springdoc-openapi+++